 9. Dust is What Makes Comets So Pretty

 Most comets are basically clods of dust, rock, and ice.
 They spend most of their time far from the Sun, out in the refrigerated depths of the outer solar system, where they're peacefully dormant.
 But when their orbits carry them closer to the Sun – that is, roughly inside the orbit of Jupiter – comets wake up.
 In response to warming temperatures, the ices on and near their surfaces begin to turn into gases, expanding outward and away from the comet, and creating focused jets of material in places.
 Dust gets carried away by this rapidly expanding gas, creating a fuzzy cloud around the comet's nucleus called a coma.
 Some of the dust also is drawn out into a long trail – the comet's tail.

 10. We're Not the Only Ones Who're So Dusty

 Dust in our solar system is continually replenished by comets whizzing past the Sun and the occasional asteroid collision, and it's always being moved about, thanks to a variety of factors like the gravity of the planets and even the pressure of sunlight.
 Some of it even gets ejected from our solar system altogether.

 With telescopes, we also observe dusty debris disks around many other stars.
 As in our own system, the dust in such disks should evolve over time, settling on planetary surfaces or being ejected, and this means the dust must be replenished in those star systems as well.
 So studying the dust in our planetary environs can tell us about other systems, and vice versa.
-Grains of dust from other planetary systems also pass through our neighborhood -- a few spacecraft have actually captured and analyzed some them -- offering us a tangible way to study material from other stars.
+Grains of dust from other planetary systems also pass through our neighborhood – a few spacecraft have actually captured and analyzed some of them – offering us a tangible way to study material from other stars.